rkrsathya/Getting-and-Cleaning-Data/README.md

 ## Execution steps

-Download the data source zip file and unzip with the foldername as "getdata_projectfiles_UCI HAR Dataset" in working folder.
+   1. Download the data source zip file and unzip with the foldername as "getdata_projectfiles_UCI HAR Dataset" in working folder.
-Run run_analysis.R file in working folder.
+   2. Run run_analysis.R file in working folder.
-Creates the tidyset.txt in working folder.
+   3. Creates the tidyset.txt in working folder.

 ## Process steps

-Load the train, test data, activity label and subject as data table load the feature names for the train and test data Populate column names for train and test data
+   1. Load the train, test data, activity label and subject as data table
+   2. Load the feature names for the train and test data
+   3. Populate column names for train and test data
-Bind the train and test data with columns activity labels and subject Merge train and test data
+   4. Bind the train and test data with columns activity labels and subject
+   5. Merge train and test data
-Extract the data with columns of feature measurements having mean and SD Average the measurements for each activity and subject and create a tidy data set.
+   6. Extract the data with columns of feature measurements having mean and SD
+   7. Average the measurements for each activity and subject and create a tidy data set.

 ## Dependencies

-Data.Table package
+* Data.Table package
-Dplyr package
+* Dplyr package